czakon/CarND-LaneLines-P1/writeup.md

-**Finding Lane Lines on the Road**
+# Finding Lane Lines on the Road

-This project accomplished the following objectives:
+## Objective:

-* Making a pipeline that finds the lane lines on a road.
+* To make a pipeline that finds the lane lines in images of roads.

 [//]: # (Image References)